joshyboo25/lens-layered-site/README.md

 ## 🛑 Usage Restrictions

 This project is the exclusive property of **Lens & Layered Designs**.
-Unauthorized reproduction, cloning, reuse of layout/designs, or hosting under a different name is strictly prohibited and may result in legal action.
+Unauthorized reproduction, cloning, reuse of layout/designs, or hosting under a different name is strictly prohibited and will result in legal action.

 ---